MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/supervisor-sentiment-monitoring.md

 - If you're an agent:

-    - You want to know customers' sentiments in real time and see customer satisfaction levels instantly as you communicate.
+    - You want to know customer's sentiments in real time and see customer satisfaction levels instantly as you communicate with them.

     - You can be responsible for handling multiple customer engagements at any given time.

     - You can engage directly with the customer to solve the customer's issue.

-    - You can use analysis of customer sentiment to understand the severity of the problem, and take action.
+    - You can use the analysis of customer sentiment to understand the severity of the problem and take action.

 ## Sentiment intensity indicators